PurpleKingdomGames/roguelike-starterkit/README.md

 This is as capable as the previous method, but does not have the 4096 tile limit.
 Performance will vary by scene complexity, specifically how many unique colour combinations you have in place.
 Please note that this method allows much more flexible rendering, but will not work well with primitives of difference sizes as it is designed to render a grid.

 [Example](https://github.com/PurpleKingdomGames/roguelike-starterkit/blob/main/demo/src/main/scala/demo/CloneTilesScene.scala)

+### `TerminalMaterial`

+This material is a near drop-in replacement for `TerminalText`.
+It does not support the drop shadow feature, but has a leaner implementation for performance sensitive contexts.
+Supposed to be used with the `TerminalEmulator`'s `toCloneTiles` method.

 ## Extras